Philadelphia Regional Noyce Scholarship Program (PRNP-S) is extended!

 Opportunities to participate in professional development and to build social capital

-To apply for the PRNP-Scholarship, a student must be a math or science major accepted into a secondary teacher certification program in one of the partner institutions listed above.
-Successful candidates will demonstrate strong knowledge in math or science and the potential for and commitment to excellence in teaching.
+Eligibility: To apply for the PRNP-Scholarship, a student must be a math or science major accepted into a secondary teacher certification program in one of the partner institutions listed above.
 Scholarship recipients must be U.S. citizens, nationals or permanent resident aliens.
 Candidates should contact the secondary teacher certification program of their choice prior to submitting their application for the Noyce Scholarship to determine the exact requirements for that program so there is a clear understanding of what the applicant needs in order to complete the certification program.

 How to Apply for the PRNP Teacher Scholarship:

 - Complete the application form